luotao9728/chatnanogpt/README.md

 >> * For QA task, the format of the input should be: \
 >> -->  { "mode": "qa", "context": "context for the question", "question": "your question here"}

+* Quick Start
 > from chatnanogpt import ChatNanoGPT \
 > \
 > chat = ChatNanoGPT() \
 > output = chat.chat(input)

-Detailed demos could be found on:
+* Detailed demos could be found on:
 > lets_chat.ipynb